slcorp/RTView-Cumulocity/README.md

 By following the steps described below you will:

 * Create an account on RTView Cloud.
+* Import into RTView Cloud a few sample displays showing real-time and historical data coming from a few demo devices managed in Cumulocity.

+If you have your own Cumulocity account, you can use RTView Cloud to access your device data and construct custom dashboards, with the following steps:

 * Run a Node.js connector program that enables access from RTView Cloud to Cumulocity device and event data.
-* Import into RTView Cloud a few sample displays showing real-time and historical data coming from Cumulocity.
+* View yor device data in several sample displays and construct your own custom dashboards.

 ## Requirements
 To run this project, you will need to have installed on your computer: